Tacolizard/HexPy/README.md

 Pygraphics is a family of tools to work with color hexcodes.
 The main tool, pgexec, is a simple command line script to output arrays of color hexcodes as images.
 Written in Python.

-Also, this version of the readme isn't formatted very well, I reccomend downloading the readme from the pgexec folder
+Also, this version of the readme isn't formatted very well, I reccomend downloading the readme from the pgexec folder I should also warn you that images can take some time to open.
+Python is an interpreted language, and that combined with tkinter, a gui-focused library, mean it's pretty slow compared to conventional systems.
+It takes about 10 seconds to open a 1000 px by 1000 px lossless image.